-Please bring your own water for the before the race.
-We are set in a field and can not top up our water which is needed for runners after their race.
+Please bring your own water for the before, during and after the race - good for environmental reasons and hygeine.
 There will be caterers on site, and there is also a corner shop nearby, but we can not provide water before the event from our supplies.
+There is water for everyone after the event.
 Thank you for your understanding.

 The Half Marathon and Marathon are taking in some fantastic city centre sites.
 We are making use of public footpaths and not closing any roads.
 Therefore there are places were runners will have to cross potentially busy roads.
 All major crossing points have either Zebra or Pelican Crossings and will also be marshalled.
 The marshals do not have the power to stop the traffic.
 You must wait and make your own decision as to when to cross the road.
 You may have to wait a few seconds for a light to change so please be patient and take the opportunity to catch your breath.
 Anyone deemed to make an unsafe road crossing by one our marshals will be disqualified.
 Whilst this is a race, your safety is our highest priority and the same rules of the road apply during the race as at another time – do not put yourself or others runners at risk for the sake of a few seconds!

 All paths used by the race are open to the general public, many of whom use the routes as their regular walking routes.
 Please make the event a success by being polite and courteous to the others users of these paths so that has a positive impact on everyone involved.

 There is a cut off of 3hrs for Marathon runners to reach the